COGS108/Overview/COGS108-Syllabus.md

 - understand that programming with LLMs still requires you to do programming.
 But instead of creating code from scratch (the part many people enjoy) you will need to do debugging and unit testing (the part many people don't like)
 - you understand that you may be asked to explain your code at any time.
 If you can't explain how your code works and why the design is that way you may lose points

-## Policy on using AI writing assistance
+## Policy on using AI writing assistance -- TODO update

 My beliefs here mirror the section on programming, but with an important extra problem.